alexadmin/it_overview/README.md

 - "SRE is what happens when you ask a software engineer to design an operations team" (8, p.
 5)
 - "Google’s rule of thumb is that an SRE team must spend the remaining 50% of its time actually doing development."
 (8, p.
 6)
 - "SRE team is responsible for the availability, latency, performance, efficiency, change management, monitoring, emergency response, and capacity planning of their service(s)" (8, p.
 7)
+- "SREs at 50% of their time.
+Their remaining time should be spent using their coding skills on project work."
+(8, p.
+7)

 # Continuous delivery